jamesloper/lemontron/_posts/2024-11-18-lemontron-design-nearing-completion.md

 banner: /assets/about/beauty-shot.jpg
 ---

-Lemontron is a new Free and Open Source portable printer that is making the rounds online due to its unique form factor-- Fitting in a box of filament, it sports a build plate comparable to a Bambulab A1 Mini and Prusa Mini.
+Lemontron is a new free and open source portable printer that is making the rounds online due to its unique form factor-- Fitting in a box of filament, it sports a build plate comparable to a Bambulab A1 Mini and Prusa Mini.